folio-org/folio-ansible/roles/edge-module/README.md

 ## Prerequisites

-* This role relies on a Docker daemon to deploy edge module containers.
-You can use the [docker-engine](../roles/docker-engine) role to set up and configure Docker locally on the host, or use another Docker instance.
+* This role relies on a Docker daemon on the host to deploy edge module containers.
+You can use the [docker-engine](../roles/docker-engine) role to set up and configure Docker.

 * The edge module must be registered and initialized for the tenant.
 Managing Okapi module registration, tenant initialization, and dependency resolution are outside the scope of this role.
 You can use the [okapi-register-modules](../roles/okapi-register-modules/README.md), [okapi-deployment](../roles/okapi-deployment/README.md), and [okapi-tenant-deploy](../roles/okapi-tenant-deploy/README.md) roles for managing those tasks.